Wellington Tramping and Mountaineering Club (WTMC) Lodge – Mt Ruapehu accommodation for winter skiing and summer hiking

 Facilities include:

-- Shared bathroom and shower facilities (bring your own towels and toiletries)
+- Male and female bathroom and shower facilities (bring your own towels and toiletries)

-- Drying room and ‘wet room’ for your snow gear
+- Wet room and drying room for snow gear

 - Full catering kitchen with all utensils